2016rshah/blog/_posts/2015-08-30-clearing-up-week-05-of-cis194.md

 ##Conclusion
 So there you have it, a bit more clarification on Week 05 of CIS194.
 It will definitely take me a while to wrap my head around Haskell's type system, but I am excited because it seems very mature and I can't wait to discover its intricacies.
 To keep track of my efforts on CIS194, check out the [github repo](https://github.com/2016rshah/CIS194) and [week 05 specifically](https://github.com/2016rshah/CIS194/tree/master/05).

+##Post Note: `newtype`
+It's been a while since I originally wrote this post, but it has come to my attention that there is actually one more thing (not explicitly mentioned in Week 05) that needs to be mentioned.
+The [**newtype**](https://wiki.haskell.org/Newtype) syntax is very similar to the data syntax.

+>The syntax and usage of newtypes is virtually identical to that of data declarations - in fact, you can replace the newtype keyword with data and it'll still compile, indeed there's even a good chance your program will still work.
+The converse is not true, however - data can only be replaced with newtype if the type has exactly one constructor with exactly one field inside it.

+Basically "if you want to declare different type class instances for a particular type, or want to make a type abstract, you can wrap it in a newtype".
+A good example is using `newtype Email = Email String`.
+The idea behind that is that your code is more expressive and it adds a layer of typesafety (if a function is expecting an Email, you can't pass it any old string).

+But according to this [eloquent rant on what's wrong with newtypes](http://degoes.net/articles/newtypes-suck/), that is only a false sense of security.
+The gist of the article is that doing something like `newtype Email = Email String` only makes you think your code is more safe because anybody (including you) can wrap a string that is clearly not an email into the newtype and assume it is one which brings you back to square one.
+The moral of the story is that although newtypes might help, and are useful, they aren't foolproof.